glouppe/info8010-deep-learning/lecture5.md

 class: middle

-# A little history
+# Machines that see

 ---

-class: middle

-## Visual perception (Hubel and Wiesel, 1959-1962)
+# Visual perception

-- David Hubel and Torsten Wiesel discover the neural basis of **visual perception**.
+In 1959-1962, David Hubel and Torsten Wiesel discover the neural basis of **visual perception**.
-- Awarded the Nobel Prize of Medicine in 1981 for their discovery.
+They are awarded the Nobel Prize of Medicine in 1981 for their discovery.

 .grid.center[
 .kol-4-5.center[.width-80[![](figures/lec5/cat.png)]]